-Every year, thousands of nonprofits send out their year-end appeal letter.
+Every year, nonprofits around the world send out their year-end appeal letter.
 This is one of the most essential pieces of communication a nonprofit will produce.
 About 28% of nonprofits raise between 26% to 50% of their annual funds from their year-end ask.
 So taking the time to write a powerful year-end appeal is important for nonprofits.
 This article will cover everything you need to know about writing a year-end appeal letter.

 Table of Contents